Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Search/Find place/README.md

 * AGSSuggestParameters
 * AGSSuggestResult

-## About the data
+## Additional information

-This sample uses the [World Geocoding Service](https://www.arcgis.com/home/item.html?id=305f2e55e67f4389bef269669fc2e284).
+This sample uses the World Geocoding Service.
+For more information, see [Geocoding service](https://developers.arcgis.com/documentation/mapping-apis-and-services/search/services/geocoding-service/) from *ArcGIS for Developers*.

 ## Tags